An Ontology-Based Recommender System with an Application to the Star Trek Television Franchise: Discussion

 The perspectives of future work that are opened from this study are diverse.
-In our opinion, the main path is to take advantage of the proposed Star Trek testbed for the development of multiple-modality hybrid recommendation algorithms.
+In~our opinion, the~main path is to take advantage of the proposed Star Trek television series testbed for the development of multiple-modality hybrid recommendation algorithms.
+The~inclusion of users reviews constitutes an interesting extension of our testbed.
+Doing so would effectively extend the analysis to other affective dimensions that can be extracted from the reviews, given recent developments in natural language processing using deep learning applied to sentiment analysis~\cite{Ma2018}.
 Additionally, we consider that the set of aligned data resources offers the opportunity to explore new tasks in the area of artificial intelligence.
-For example, the alignment between the transcripts and the thematic annotations is an interesting input for an automatic annotation approach based on machine learning.
-Likewise, the modality of user preferences introduces an interesting factor that opens the perspective of developing algorithms for the automatic creation of personalized literary content.
+For~example, the~alignment between transcripts and thematic annotations is an interesting input for an automatic annotation approach based on machine learning.
+Likewise, the~modality of user preferences introduces an interesting factor that opens up the possibility of developing algorithms for the automatic creation of personalized literary~content.

-\supplementary{The Literary Theme Ontology can be found at \url{https://github.com/theme-ontology/lto}.
-The code and other resources to reproduce the experiments can be found at \url{https://github.com/sgjimenezv/star_trek_recsys}.
-The \proglang{R} \pkg{Shiny} web application code and related files can be found at \url{https://github.com/theme-ontology/shiny-apps}.}
+\supplementary{The Literary Theme Ontology can be found at \url{https://github.com/theme-ontology/theming}.
+The~code and other resources to reproduce the experiments can be found at \url{https://github.com/sgjimenezv/star_trek_recsys}.
+The~\proglang{R} Shiny web application code and related files can be found at \url{https://github.com/theme-ontology/shiny-apps}.}

-\authorcontributions{The authors contributed equally to this work.}
+\authorcontributions{{The authors contributed equally to this~work.}}

-\funding{This research received no external funding.}
+\funding{This research received no external~funding.}

-\acknowledgments{We kindly thank Jose A. Dianes and Oshan Modi for coding significant portions of the \proglang{R} \pkg{Shiny} web application, and Takuro Iwane for preparing various \proglang{R} scripts.}
+\acknowledgments{We kindly thank Jose A. Dianes and Oshan Modi for coding significant portions of the \proglang{R} \pkg{Shiny} web application, and~Takuro Iwane for preparing various \proglang{R} scripts.}

-\conflictsofinterest{The authors declare no conflict of interest.}
+\conflictsofinterest{The authors declare no conflict of~interest.}

 \abbreviations{The following abbreviations are used in this manuscript:\\

 }

 \appendixtitles{no}